Web Analytics

 Why was Nehemiah so sad about a broken-down wall?

-How would you feel if you found out that a friend you had not seen for months was being teased about her clothes because her mother had become ill and they had to sell most of their belongings to pay for the medicine?
+How would you feel if you found out that a friend you had not seen for months was being teased about her clothes because her mother had become ill and they had to sell most of their belongings to pay for medicine?
 You would probably feel the same kind of sadness Nehemiah felt.

 Verse for today